HabanaAI/Model-References/PyTorch/nlp/bert/README.md

       --predict_file=data/squad/v1.1/dev-v1.1.json \
       --do_eval --eval_script=data/squad/v1.1/evaluate-v1.1.py --log_freq 20
 ```
+- Habana provides the pretraining checkpoints for most of the models.
+The user can simply feed the data from [BERT checkpoint](https://developer.habana.ai/catalog/bert-pretraining-for-pytorch/) to provide the path-to-checkpoint for  --init_checkpoint when you run the above model.

 ### Multi-Server Training Examples
 To run multi-server demo, make sure the host machine has 512 GB of RAM installed.